ahly24/latin102-04/quiz2.md

  > 9. Hercules, masculine singular
  > 10. Hercules, masculine singular
 3. identify the case of the Latin pronoun, and explain why it is in that case
- > 1. ablative - this case serves an instrumental purpose because it uses "with"
+ > 1. ablative - this case serves an instrumental purpose because it uses "with" ❌
- > 2. accusative - the pronoun is the direct object of the relative clause
+ > 2. accusative - the pronoun is the direct object of the relative clause ❌
  > 3. genitive - the pronoun represents possession, the brothers belong to Eurytion
  > 4. nominative - the pronoun is the subject of the relative clause
  > 5. ablative - this case serves an instrumental purpose because it uses "by"
  > 6. nominative - the pronoun is the subject of the relative clause
- > 7. nominative - the pronoun is the subject of the relative clause
+ > 7. nominative - the pronoun is the subject of the relative clause❌
  > 8. nominative - the pronoun is the subject of the relative clause
  > 9. nominative - the pronoun is the subject of the relative clause
  > 10. nominative - the pronoun is the subject of the relative clause